 These similar-looking pests are more closely related to shrimp and crayfish than insects.
 They are the only crustaceans that have adapted to living their entire life on land.
 Sowbugs and pillbugs live in moist environments outdoors but occasionally wind up in buildings.
 They do not bite, sting, transmit diseases, nor infest food, clothing or wood.
 They are a nuisance by virtue of their presence.

-These pests are savengers that fed on decaying organic matter.
+These pests are scavengers that fed on decaying organic matter.
 They thrive in areas of high moisture.
 At night, they often invade crawl spaces, damp basements, and first floors of houses at ground level.
-Frequent indoor sightings means that there are large numbers breeding on the outside close to the foundation.
+Frequent indoor sightings mean that there are large numbers breeding on the outside close to the foundation.
 These pests do not survive indoors without very moist or damp conditions.

 Also, remove leaves, grass, mulch accumulations and similar items beside the foundation since these often attract and harbor sowbugs and pillbugs.
 Seal cracks and openings around the bottoms of doors and basement windows.
 By sealing all potential pest entry points, you will not only restrict access of sowbugs and pillbugs but a host of pests seeking to enter your home for food, warmth, or moisture.
 A pest control professional can offer safe perimeter applications that help to keep out a variety of pests.
 However, any such applications must be done in conjunction with permanent exclusion techniques so that your home itself is a barrier against the infiltration of pests.

 Springtails are tiny wingless insects about 1/16 inch long.
 They lay their round eggs in small groups in moist soil.
 Adults tend to be whitish, bluish, or dark gray to black.
 They get their name from their ability to jump up to several inches high using a tail-like mechanism tucked under their abdomen.
 When disturbed this appendage functions as a spring, propelling them into the air away from the danger.